zenab12/vodafone_task/README.md

   ```
   ng serve
   ```
+  - This will start a local development server, and you can access the application by opening your web browser and navigating to `http://localhost:4200/`.

 - Run JSON server from here
   ```
     npx json-server ./src/app/server/db.json
   ```

-This will start a local development server, and you can access the application by opening your web browser and navigating to `http://localhost:4200/`.
+  - This will start a local development server, and you can access the application by opening your web browser and navigating to `http://localhost:3000/`.

 ### Features ✌️❤️
 - #### general features